faanross/faanross.github.io/content/posts/post-1.md

 ***

+# REFERENCES (this will be for both)
+In case you wanted to learn more about Sysmon's ins and outs [see this talk](https://www.youtube.com/watch?v=6W6pXp6EojY).
+And if you really wanted to get in deep, which at some point I recommend you do, see [this playlist](https://www.youtube.com/playlist?list=PLk-dPXV5k8SG26OTeiiF3EIEoK4ignai7) from TrustedSec.
+Finally here is another great talk by one of my favourite SANS instructors (Eric Conrad) on [using Sysmon for  Threat Hunting](https://www.youtube.com/watch?v=7dEfKn70HCI).

 # TRAFFIC ANALYSIS
+# Introduction

+traffic analyssius one of most powerful ways to do threat hunting but like every tool has strenghts and weaknesses

+our specific investaition here, analyzing ane vent that was basicalkly only the initiiaal foothold, its weakness.

+For Traffic Analysis cIntroductyion
+LIMITATION of traffic in this scenarion
+- mention here that it's strength not really as much as others in deteceting intiail actions.
+Traffic is not great for finding individual actions, it's great for finding emergent patterns (time, session size etc), usually the longer period the better.

+Here we only simulated an initial comprmoise, we did not really maintain a long perdio (1 day +) etc, communciating with server, sharing data etc. So

+- first do the Threat Hunting Level 1 course
+- then do the Chris Benton traffic analysis

 - Let's first rerun attack (remember to drop cmd etc)
 - redo pcap with just that